Back to blog

 4+ tiesResident if ≥ 16 daysResident if ≥ 46 days

-This means a previously UK-resident person with a family home in London, a spouse living there, and ongoing UK work could become tax resident again with just 16 days of presence.
-That's three short business trips.
+A previously UK-resident person with a family home in London, a UK-resident spouse, and ongoing UK work can therefore become tax resident again with as few as 16 days of UK presence — equivalent to three short business trips.

 Tax Treaties and Tie-Breaker Rules